 Solid materials use mg/kg (milligrams per kilogram) as their PPM measurement, where 1 mg/kg equals 1 PPM.
 You can turn percentage into PPM by multiplying by 10,000 – making 1% equal to 10,000 PPM.

-Water treatment experts use these relationships to figure out chemical dosages and read water quality reports.
-They often measure TDS (Total Dissolved Solids) in PPM as a key indicator of water quality.
+Water treatment experts use these relationships to figure out chemical dosages and read water quality testing reports.
+They often measure TDS (Total Dissolved Solids) in ppm water as a key indicator of water quality.
+For even more precise measurements, parts per billion (PPB) may be used when detecting ultra-trace contaminants.

 PPM Meaning in Water vs Air vs Solids